yasinlachiny/php3/readme.md

     mysql -u USER -h DATABASE-URL -p -D ebdb -e "UPDATE users SET id=3 WHERE id=1;";
 ```
 #Data base username and password
-We can not save username and password in plain text so we should use an other way so in `config/database.php` I use
+We can not save username and password in plain text so we should use another way so in `config/database.php` I use
 ```
 define('RDS_HOSTNAME',$_SERVER['RDS_HOSTNAME']);
 define('RDS_USERNAME',$_SERVER['RDS_USERNAME']);